gianlucajahn/gianlucajahn/README.md

 ## 🛠 Projects #

-- 🔧 currently working on my first project in Machine Learning
+- 🔧 currently working through the curriculum of "The Odin Project"

 ## 💼 Work #